-The first stage of the training will be focusing on the basic flying skills to fulfil the requirements for a PPL-certificate.
+The first stage of the training will focus on the basic flying skills to fulfill the requirements for a PPL-certificate.
 This type of training will be conducted in Visual Meteorological Conditions (VMC), flying the aircraft on visual references outside the aircraft with help from a map.
-In the beginning, the main focus will be on fundamentals of flying; climb, descents turns, and straight and level flight.
+In the beginning, the main focus will be on the fundamentals of flying; climb, descents turns, and straight and level flight.

 After the first stages of learning the cornerstones of flying, you will move on and start flying more complex maneuvers.
 This part also includes solo flights away from home base to practice navigation by visual references with help from the map.
 When this stage is completed, you will move on to the instrument training of the program.

 In the instrument training phase, you will learn how to fly by solely checking your instruments instead of visual references.
 During this phase, whenever possible, the training will take place within clouds to give you full instrument flight rules (IFR) experience.
 Regular airline traffic operates in accordance with the IFR-rules, so this part is to teach you how to follow "the roads in the sky" and prepare you for your career within commercial aviation.

 When the previous phases are completed, you will start the Multi-Engine training.
 This training will be conducted in a full-motion Redbird MX-2 simulator and in our DA42 G1000 for real flight experience.
 In this phase, you will learn how to handle a twin-engine aircraft in different attitudes and abnormal situations.
 For instance, how to handle a twin-engine aircraft with only one engine operating and become even more proficient with problem-solving ad demanding situations.